Shape injectivity of the earring space (Part II)

 Wazewski’s Universal Dendrite

 Notice there are no open sets in the Universal Dendrite homeomorphic to an open interval.
 In fact, this dendrite contains a homeomorphic copy of every dendrite as a retract.
-Hence, as far as dendrites go, this is as complicated as they get.
+Hence, as far as dendrites go, the universal dendrite is as complicated as a dendrite can be.

 The second result we’ll need from continuum theory provides us with a convenient way of writing down a dendrite as an inverse limit.